Thinking Of Using A Professional Photographer For Your Online Dating Photos?

 With that said: I think it’s ok to cut people some slack on spelling/grammar.
 We all make mistakes.
 If you want to condemn a person for writing “alot” instead of “a lot,” that’s your choice, but you could be missing out on a great person who isn’t perfect (just like the rest of us).

 What I’m talking about is a profile as a whole.
-A little mistake here and there, no biggy.
+A little mistake here and there, no biggie.
 But, if your profile as a whole looks like a mod podge sloppy mess, then it’s time to rethink how you’d like to portray yourself.

 When you have professional photos taken you say: I care about how I present myself and how people see me.
 After all, your online dating profile is your personal brand.